SAP-samples/teched2023-IN160/exercises/ex3/README.md

     - PASSWORD = 174ebb0d-4e0f-43dd-994a-58629ec524bf$mPrfigEVYsOs71X2jfWBkBB7e24Mi8M94xkCuREs1Yo=
 <br>![](/exercises/ex3/images/insomniabasicauthset.png)

-33. Trigger the Endpoint - click on 'Send'.
+33. Trigger the message by clicking on 'Send'.
 Upon success, you will receive '200 OK' status as a response.
 Copy the "message ID" from the response 'message'
 <br>![](/exercises/ex3/images/insomniasuccessfulpost.png)

 34. Switch back to the Integration Suite UI.
 Click on "Integrations and APIs" from the Monitor navigation item on the left pane